Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 which returns a function pointer.
 Furthermore you can read every declaration left to right, no Uzumaki ramblings about spirals.

-Easy Compile and Run
+Quick Compile and Run
 --------------------

-Tackling syntax and structure is hard enough, adding a esoteric build system and config files on top is just a mess; especially for students just getting into it and trying to show off to friends. `zig run FILE` behaves like an python, ruby, or any other interpreter, compiles and immediately runs the program from the file.
+Tackling syntax and structure is hard enough, adding a esoteric build system and config files on top is just a mess; especially for students just getting into it and trying to show off to friends. `zig build-exe` by default has no dependencies, you can ship executables to people and it will just work!

-`zig run` alone doesn't have much use for expert developers, with dependencies it requires tons of arguments; `zig build run` with a `build.zig` file takes the torch as a proper build system.
-Luckily `zig init-exe` can generate a simple sample project, this still leaves you to decipher zig's build functionality.
+`zig run FILE` behaves like an python, ruby, or other interpreted languages, compiles and immediately runs the program from the file. `zig run` alone doesn't have much use for expert developers, with dependencies it requires tons of arguments; `zig build` with a `build.zig` file takes the torch as a proper build system.

-Zig caches compilations so if a student's program does get large it still doesn't take long to get back into the program.
+Zig caches compilations so if a program does get large it still doesn't take long to get back into the program.
 With stage 2 around the corner compilation speeds are blazing fast with benchmarks as low as 4 milliseconds!

 Error Handling
 --------------